swiftxp-hub/spt-show-me-the-money/README.md

 Me and my friends are playing SPT in coop with FIKA.
 Until now, we have always used a different mod from another modder to display the best prices for items.
 Unfortunately, I realized that this mod put a lot of strain on our very small VServer we use for the SPT-server.
 A lot of small requests were being sent to the SPT-server.
 This regularly led to quite severe lags.
 Our tiny little VServer was not able to keep up.

 Since I had wanted to create mods for SPT for quite some time, I took this as an opportunity to write a new plugin for us with the premise to put as little pressure on the SPT-server as possible.
 Now that we have been using it for a while, I have decided to make it publicly available.

+Shout-out to the SPT-Team and all other SPT modders out there.
+You're amazing!